Why choose KDK ARCHAEOLOGY?

 At KDK Archaeology every job matters to us, and every client is important.
 We rely on repeat business, and so aim to fulfil your archaeological requirements to your complete satisfaction, on time and within budget.

 As a Registered Organisation, the quality of our work is guided by the Chartered Institute for Archaeologists (CIfA) standards, and current Health and Safety requirements.
-All our core field staff hold current CSCS and First Aid cards.
+All our field staff receive relevant site training and hold First Aid cards.

 ABOUT Our Core team